What is “self-acceptance” in psychology? This article uses the best available scholarly references to construct two definitions of self-acceptance.

 Another consideration of mine, in terms of thinking about what was lacking in D1, is connected to the idea of “unconditionality”.
 This concept was indirectly indicated by Maslow (in Q4 and Q7) and explicitly mentioned by Neenan and Palmer (Q14 and Q15).

-However, I decided to not include that word in the definition.
+However, I have decided to not include that word in the definition.
 My main reason for that is that I do not want anyone to think that self-acceptance-1a is similar to the idea of “unconditional self-acceptance” as used in Rational Emotive Behaviour Therapy (REBT).

-self-acceptance-1a The degree of psychological well-being that one experiences as a positive attitude toward one’s self and one’s past life, having acknowledged and accepted one’s good and bad qualities.
+self-acceptance-1a: The degree of psychological well-being that one experiences as a positive attitude toward one’s self and one’s past life, having acknowledged and accepted one’s good and bad qualities.

 Definition of Self-Acceptance-1b